Herbs de Provence Roast Chicken

 What you need to get started

-- Herbs de Provence is a combination of five culinary herbs typical of Provence, France.
+- Herbs de Provence blend is a mixture of herbs typical of the Provence region in southern France.
 It’s a pantry staple for a slow cook.
-As well as roast chicken, it is also a cracking combination with garlic and roast lamb, try sprinkling over roast vegetables as well as adding to soups and stews.
+As well as roast chicken, it is also a cracking combination with garlic and roast lamb.
+Also, try sprinkling this all-purpose seasoning blend over roast vegetables and adding it to soups and stews.
+I mostly use the rub mixture sprinkled over chicken breasts before grilling as it’s a quick and easy chicken dish for dinner alongside a side salad.

 The details